MagaluCloud/magalu/mgc/cli/docs/network/public_ips/attach.md

 ## Flags:
 ```
-    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
 -h, --help                  help for attach
     --port-id string        Port ID: Id of the Port to attach the Public IP (required)
     --public-ip-id string   Public IP ID: Id of the Public IP to attach port to (required)
 -v, --version               version for attach
 ```

 ## Global Flags: